 He has treated stressed people and explained how Qi stagnation works ever since he began.

-For six years, he was British Acupuncture Council Regional Coordinator for South East Scotland and he is currently Chair of the Scottish Association of Professional Homoeopaths.
+For six years, he was, and is now again, British Acupuncture Council Regional Coordinator for South East Scotland and he is currently Chair of the Scottish Association of Professional Homoeopaths.
 He works in Edinburgh, Scotland.